 The headlines have been screaming weekly about hit and run accidents in Vancouver and the lower mainland, some of them fatal.
 Good driving skills and manners are universal, but each region in Canada has it’s own challenges when it comes to avoiding accidents.
 Here are 5 driving tips to keep you safe on Vancouver and lower mainland roads.

 - Avoid distracted driving.
 We all do it everyday.
 We just adjust the radio, or the air conditioning, or side mirrors, change the navigation settings or reach to put on sunglasses.
 But distracted driving is one of the leading causes of car, pedestrian and bicycle collisions.
 Take a short 60 seconds to get comfortable in your car: have the mirrors in place, the temperature comfortable and your sunglasses on.
-Then put any other distractions into the back seat.
+Then put any other distractions into the back seat, including pets.

 - Slow Down In School Zones.
 The kids are back to school and that means more morning traffic.
 Plan enough time to get the kids to school so that you are not tempted to speed.
 Please just slow it right down around schools and parks.
 Do not back up in school zones, and ensure you have eye contact with children and parents at intersections.

 - Know Your Route.
 Not only are all of the major cities going through major construction and road repair, Highway #1 is also going through major upgrades.
 With construction come distractions, road closures, and lane detours and flag persons.
 Try to avoid construction zones and slow down.
 In BC fines are double for speeding in construction zones, which may already have reduced speed limits.
 ICBC states the following for speeding infractions: In a school, playground or construction zone, if you’re caught going up to 20 km/h over the speed limit, the fine is $196.
 And if you’re caught going more than 60 km/h, you’ll pay $483.